viamrobotics/docs/docs/tutorials/scuttlebot.md

 Viam ([https://app.viam.com](https://app.viam.com)) displays component panels in order of their creation.
 Therefore, it's normal if your motor panels are not adjacent.

-## Configuring the Base
+## Configuring the base

-Unite your wheels with a <code>base</code> component, which describes the physical structure onto which your components are mounted.
+Unite your wheels with a [base component](/components/base/), which describes the physical structure onto which your components are mounted.
 Configuring a <code>base</code> component will give you a nice UI for moving the rover around.

 From the Config screen: